-Soups, stews and chowders are a great place to use up summertime vegetables and fruits because produce doesn’t need much attention to make it taste good.
+Soups, stews and chowders are a great place to use up summertime vegetables and fresh produce doesn’t need much attention to make everything taste better.
 For instance, fresh tomatoes can be diced up and tossed into broth instead of canned, to create a bubbling base to add other ingredients like scallions, bell peppers and corn.
 This chunky ménage a trois partners well with any type of seafood that you may have in your freezer such as, shrimp, tuna, halibut or any other hardy white fish.

 4 large scallions or 1 small white onion + more for topping

 1 bell pepper, any color

 2 cups chicken broth

 2 medium summer tomatoes

 1 pound seafood, diced – any combination

 2 slices sourdough bread

 - In a saucepan or Dutch oven, add 2 teaspoon olive oil and scallions.
 Place over medium heat and cook for 2 minutes.
 Add bell pepper and corn, stir.
 Continue to cook for 4 minutes, until softened.